BIGJRA/BIGJRA.github.io/reborn.md

     - Stone Edge
     - Flamethrower

 An epic meme team.
 Her Excadrill, Quagsire and Garchomp work as before basically.
 Chansey actually can attack on Glitch Field, and Porygon-Z likes to get an omniboost with its Z-Conversion.
-Then, of course, is FEAR Donphan hiding in the back.
+Then you have FEAR Donphan hiding in the back.
 You can probably find a way through this one... but the fonts are gone!
 Better hope you know which moveslot contains which move.

 Once you beat M3G4 T3RR4 once more, exit the tournament building via the path in the top left.